 - Endpoint Detection & Response (full forensics)

 - USB Monitoring

 - US based Security Operations Center (SOC)

-- Expert Guidance by phone and ticket
+- Expert Guidance by email

 - Advanced Reporting (including pre-configured and customized)

 - Assigned security analysts

 - Capability to respond with security products (such as CrowdStrike and Palo Alto)